| Name | Title | Contact Details |

 |---|

-Winnipeg Convention Centre is a Winnipeg, MB-based company in the Government sector.
+Bronx River Alliance is a New York, NY-based company in the Government sector.

 The City of College Park is home to the world`s busiest airport, the Federal Aviation Administration`s second largest nationwide facility, Chic-fil-A`s corporate headquarters, and Woodward Academy - the largest independent private school in the nation.
 College Park, Georgia is a city of planes, trains, and automobiles with Hartsfield-Jackson Atlanta International Airport, CSX, and numerous car rental facilities within our city limits.
 College Park is Georgia`s global city and a true air transportation gateway - `The Future of Business in Georgia`.
 Manchester, established in 1890 and incorporated in 1895, became known as the city of College Park in 1896.
 The city has 853 properties listed on the National Register of Historic Places by the United States Department of the Interior.
 The city`s name came from being the home of Cox College (where the city hall and other buildings now stand) and Georgia Military Academy (now the Woodward Academy).
 The east-west avenues in College Park are named for Ivy League colleges, and the north-south streets are named for influential College Park residents.